 Although Moses-in-the-Cradle plants can be quite adaptable to various environments, they are still quite susceptible to a variety of issues.
 As long as the problem hasn’t engulfed the entire plant, you should be able to revive it and bring it back to full health with the right methods.

-In this post, we will be going through each of the most common issues for Moses-in-the-Cradle plants, as well as how to treat each issue and prevent it from happening again in future.
+In this post, we will be going through each of the most common issues for Moses-in-the-Cradle plants (including brown and yellow leaves and leggy growth) as well as how to treat each issue and prevent it from happening again in future.

 Causes of brown Moses-in-the-Cradle leaves